longbeebee/how-to-deploy-a-project-with-Coolify/README.md

     ![coolify_16](coolify_16.png)

 <strong>The Big Problem: The application deployed by Nixpacks couldn't mount volumes to a VPS for saving.
 Therefore, the old container would be replaced, and volumes could be deleted.
-Coolify still doesn't support mount volumes now :< .
+Coolify still doesn't support mount volumes now, you must save volumes manually :< .
 To address this problem, we navigate the deployment to Docker Service Resources. :D Let's begin the new journey!! </strong>

 #### 3.2 Using Docker Service Resource (writing... :D)